grommasdietz/kirby-locale/README.md

 ];
 ```

-Values may be simple strings (`'fr-CA'`) or associative arrays containing `code` and `name` keys.
+Values may be simple strings (`'fr'`) or associative arrays containing `code` and `name` keys.
 Closures are supported and evaluated at runtime.
 The same dataset powers both the Writer mark and the title dialogs, so you only need to maintain it once.

 ## Development